Why most business ideas fail (and how to fix yours)

 Three reds means the shape of the idea is wrong.
 Not the effort, not the execution, the shape.
 Pushing harder will not save it.
 The fix is to keep the underlying customer pain you care about and run the idea through a different angle.
 Change the buyer, change the price model, change the wedge product, unbundle one feature into a standalone tool.
 Each angle changes the score.

-That's the entire reason IdeaTwister exists.
+IdeaTwister exists.
 You hand it your seed idea.
-Fifteen specialised agents apply fifteen-plus mutation lenses (pricing flips, niche repositioning, unbundling, channel inversion, buyer swap, and a dozen more) in parallel.
-Each variation gets scored across the same five dimensions you just used.
-You get back a ranked HTML report with 50+ variations, and the top five come with go-to-market sketches and 30-day validation plans.
-The whole run takes about an hour and costs $39 once.
-Local, private, yours forever.
+A swarm of specialised agents works across sixteen angles (pricing flips, niche repositioning, unbundling, channel inversion, buyer swap, and a dozen more) in parallel.
+Each opportunity gets scored across the same five dimensions you just used.
+You get back an interactive workspace with 25 opportunities, and the top picks come with go-to-market sketches and 30-day validation plans.
+The whole run takes minutes and starts from $9.
+Runs in your browser, no setup, no API keys.

 Frequently asked questions